jyaacoub/Cross-Domain-Attacks-NLP/README.md

 * Model x vs Model Y
   * model x is ...
   * model y is ...
+* For SAME DOMAIN we can test sentiment vs Irony with RoBERTa in Tweets (only difference in arch is output layer): (https://arxiv.org/pdf/2010.12421.pdf)
+  * First model (irony, *out-2*): [cardiffnlp/twitter-roberta-base-irony](https://huggingface.co/cardiffnlp/twitter-roberta-base-irony)
+  * Second model (polarity, *out-3*): [cardiffnlp/twitter-roberta-base-sentiment](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment)

 ## 3. Different Domain, Same Task:
 Now we test how models transfer across different domains but on the same task (e.g.: polarity of amazon reviews vs polarity of tweets; *tweets might not be different enough...*).
-* Model x vs Model Y
+* Using the models from #2 and #3 with roberta-base and sentiment analysis (only difference in arch is output layer)
-  * model x is ...
+  * First model (Twitter, *out-3*): [cardiffnlp/twitter-roberta-base-sentiment](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment)
-  * model y is ...
+  * Second model (RT, *out-2*): [textattack/roberta-base-rotten-tomatoes](https://huggingface.co/textattack/roberta-base-rotten-tomatoes)

 ## 4. Different Domain, Different Task:
 Finally we arrive at the untimate black-box condition, if we get this far then this tells us a lot about where adversarial examples in NLP come from.
 It implies that they are a result of low level features of text? it also implies that models across domains have decision boundaries that are very similar.
-* Model x vs Model Y
+* Here we also use RoBERTa.
+Domains are Rotten Tomatoes and Twitter, and tasks are polarity and irony (no difference in arch)
-  * model x is ...
+  * First model (irony, *out-2*): [cardiffnlp/twitter-roberta-base-irony](https://huggingface.co/cardiffnlp/twitter-roberta-base-irony)
-  * model y is ...
+  * Second model (RT, *out-2*): [textattack/roberta-base-rotten-tomatoes](https://huggingface.co/textattack/roberta-base-rotten-tomatoes)